 Strategy and Operations

-Jill Rodde currently serves as COO at Harlem Lacrosse, a sports-based youth development organization operating in New York, Baltimore, Boston, Los Angeles, and Philadelphia.
+Jill Rodde currently serves as Senior HR Strategist for the Division of Student Affairs at UC Berkeley.
 She grew up in Minnesota, where she graduated from Carleton College in 2009.
-She began her career at Teach For America and spent five years working on the Alumni Affairs team; following that, she worked in the Division of Student Affairs at UC Berkeley.
+Jill has over a decade of experience in strategy, operations, and talent management in the education sector.
 She also served as the founding Strategy and Operations Manager for Revolve, a peer-led community dedicated to personal, professional, and spiritual growth through the lens of Jewish values.
-Jill lives in Chicago with her husband.
+Jill lives in Portland, OR with her husband.

 Edon grew up in South Florida and the Chicago suburbs, before spending 4 years in the city of Chicago studying at Columbia College Chicago.
 At CCC, he got his degree in Music Technology, focusing on audio, music, and iOS app development.

 A lifelong Conservative Jew, Edon first sparked an interest in Jewish learning during his time at various Jewish day schools throughout elementary and middle school.
 Edon is a proud Ramahnik, having spent two summers as a camper and six on music staff at Camp Ramah Wisconsin, where he taught lessons in various instruments and audio tech.
 He describes his time at camp as “instrumental” to his Jewish identity and particular love for Jewish music.

 When he’s not helping create a space for online social justice, Edon works as a freelance video editor, audio engineer, and podcast producer, and spends his time free time playing video games, watching TV, and hanging out with his partner Agnes.